Current Projects

 The goal of this project is to show that intravenous administration of M13 miniphagemids, engineered to carry LCC DNA vectors (iPhAGEs) will effectively cross the blood brain barrier and allow for the reprogramming of astrocytes.

 Molecular targeted therapy has emerged as a promising strategy to treat cancer over the last several years.
 Unlike the broad-spectrum cytotoxic drugs prescribed for conventional chemotherapy, targeted therapy is designed to address specific molecular changes which are unique to a specific cancer type.
-To develop a successful targeted therapy, many delivery platforms have been investigated to optimize safety, specificity and efficiency.
+We developed a system for targeted miniphagemid-mediated delivery of DNA encoding VLPs displaying anti-tumour peptides to tumour cells.
+We hypothesized that this would then induce the tumor cells to produce HPV VLPs displaying VGB4.

 Identification of E. coli Host Genes Influencing T4rII Exclusion Phenotype